 Not everyone will live happily transitioning.
 There are many reasons people de-transition: financial or social barriers, hormone therapy increases instead of decreases gender dysphoria, the inability to cope as a member of a different or minority gender.

 When we use “informed consent”, often people trying to transition will without thinking about the legal and social costs.
 The forms usually only cover the medical, and sometimes psychological, consequences, but not those legal and social ones.
 Without proper medical supervision, many people who thought they wanted to transition regret it and end up de-transitioning.
-Parents sometimes think their kids are trans—not gender variant—and rush into therapy, and then kids and teens eventually regret it.
-These rushes to “transition” people have now skyrocketed rates of depression, anxiety, and de-transitioning in general, and opponents of the trans community are using this fuel to further push their ideas that gender dysphoria is little more than severe mental illness that just needs ”treatment”, ie conversion therapy.
+Parents sometimes think their kids are trans—not “gender-variant”—and rush their teens into getting HRT, and then kids and teens eventually regret it.
+These “rushes to transition” now have skyrocketed rates of depression, anxiety, and de-transitioning among the trans community; conversatives are using this to push the idea that transsexualism is little more than severe mental illness that just needs ”treatment”, ie conversion therapy.